vivianahuetio/SQLZOO_Excercises/SQL_Code.md

 ## Ejercicio 3

-Hacer Calculos en Columnas.
+Hacer **Calculos en Columnas con otra columna**.
 Calculate per capita GDP[^1] for those countries with a population of at least 200 million.

 [^1]: My Per Capita GDP is the GDP divided by the population GDP/population